tototomate123/tuwunel/README.md

 ### Upgrading & Downgrading Tuwunel

 We strive to make moving between versions of Tuwunel safe and easy.
-There may be some startup delays during a significant update involving database schema changes.
-These are always crafted to handle any loss of power or partial completion.
-If you encounter a problem during startup after an
-update: don't panic, report the issue, try again a few times, or fallback to the last version you were using.

 Downgrading Tuwunel is always safe but often prevented by a guard.
 An error will indicate the downgrade is not possible and a newer version which does not error must be sought.

 #### Versioning

 Tuwunel uses a semantic version tag in the format of `v<major>.<minor>.<patch>`.
-The `patch` value will always correspond to the number of commits from the last `minor` change.
-The `minor` value is changed at developer discretion, but has significance to users.
-The `major` value is changed to indicate significant milestones, but does not necessarily indicate any "breaking" change.
-Note that an irreversible database schema change may occur with only a `minor` version change, but these policies are not finalized, or very important for users right now.
+The `patch` value will always correspond to the number of commits from the last `minor` change with significance to developers.
+The `minor` version is changed for fixes or features significant to users.
+The `major` value corresponds to significant feature evolutions, and does not indicate any "breaking change" nor connote stability.

 > [!IMPORTANT]
 > **Users should attempt to keep up to date with the latest minor version.**

-We currently do not have separate stable and unstable branches, but we reserve the possibility for exploring this model in the future.
-This would only occur between different `major` versions (i.e. `1.x.x` is stable and only receives fixes, while `2.x.x` receives new features).
-There are no concrete plans to move to this model at this time.

 #### Branches